acionescu/event-bus/README.md

 * Events are structured, actionable, storable, distributable, generally more *able then logs

+* If you spend some time capturing information in a relevant point of the application, make sure you're doing it in the most generic and useful way possible

 * You can always generated logs from events then the other way around

 * The system gets to be more decoupled when using an event driven approach

 * More flexibility and control without altering the existing code ( just add more listeners on your events, or tweak the configuration file )